PaddyCube/WirelessWeather/README.md

 - Wind direction
 - Battery monitor

+Please note, this is not the final version, things will change but in general it is operationable

+## Operation mode
+Wind speed and rain gets detected by pin change interrupt of ATTINYs.
+There is a power hungry device called WEMOS D1 mini pro, which deep sleeps most time.
+Every few minutes, it wakes up, collect data from other devices by I2C, send everything to your MQTT broker and sleeps again.

 ## Project site
 You find all 3D printed parts at Thingiverse https://www.thingiverse.com/thing:3718078

 ## BOM
 This package includes software for the following components
-- 2x ATTINY85 (wind speed, ran and battery level)
+- 2x ATTINY85 (wind speed, rain and battery level)
 - 1x ATTINY24 (wind direction)
 - Wemos D1 Mini pro (or other ESP8266 device)
 - BME280